metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Install the zip file in your plugins folder in the usual fashion.

 # Usage
 After installation, go to the Options Page and modify choices as required.
-There are 5 tabs - "Artists", "Tag mapping", "Works and parts", "Genres etc." and "Advanced".
+There are 5 tabs - "Artists", "Works and parts", "Genres etc.", "Tag mapping" and "Advanced".
 The sections below describe each of these.
 If the options provided do not allow sufficient flexibility for a user's need (hopefully unlikely!) then Tagger Scripts may be used to process the hidden variables or other tags.
 Alternatively, it may be possible to achieve the required result by running and saving twice (or more!) with different options each time.
 This is not recommended for more than a one-off - a script would be better.

 **Important**:
 1. The plugin **will not work fully unless** "Use release relationships" and "Use track relationships" are enabled in Picard->Options->Metadata.
 The plugin will enable these options by default when starting Picard.
 However, it may be that the MusicBrainz database has conflicting data between track and release relationships, in which case you may wish to temporarily turn off one of these options, but it is better to fix the incorrect data using "Edit relationships" in MusicBrainz.